 |Average number of students per class||

-On average, we have approximately 14 children per class.
-Some classes are smaller of course.
+On average, we have approximately 16 children per class from Year 3 upwards - the maximum is 18.
+Years 1 & 2 are limited to a maximum of 14.
 We also only have one class per year group, keeping the overall school size small and personal.

 |Does the school employ teaching assistants?||

 Yes.
 We have 7 full time teaching assistants to help within the classes.
 Each Primary Year Group has an dedicated teaching assistant.
 Teaching assitants are not required in Secondary.